 This vegan, Paleo-friendly recipe is incredibly easy to make and is on the table in less than 30 minutes.
 The hardest part is trimming the ends off the beans.
 Serve with turkey tenderloin that was marinated in Italian dressing and grilled.

 - 1 tablespoon minced garlic

-- 1 (28 ounce) can fire-roasted whole tomatoes, undrained
+- 28 ounces fire-roasted whole tomatoes, undrained 1 large can

 Serving suggestion: If you can afford the carbs, serve over brown rice or pasta or with crusty bread for dipping in the sauce.

 Nutritional information does not include the optional salt.
 If you add it, the sodium in the recipe will increase to 615mg per serving.